Code-Institute-Submissions/First-Milestone-Project-38/README.md

 # First Milestone Project

+### Deployment
+The website is being hosted by GitHub Pages you can check it out by clicking <a target="_blank" href="https://garyfinlayson.github.io/First-Milestone-Project/">Here!</a>

 ### My client
 I have had several meetings with a student Cinematographer and Freelancer whose goal is to increase his recognition in the film and photography industry whilst